AMReX-Astro/Castro/docs_new/source/Preface.rst

    2016, ApJ, 819, 94.
    http://dx.doi.org/10.3847/0004-637X/819/2/94

-The development of  library is led by the
+The development of AMReX library is led by the
-Center for Computational Sciences and Engineering / Lawrence Berkeley National Laboratory.  development is done collaboratively, including the CCSE and Stony Brook University.
+Center for Computational Sciences and Engineering / Lawrence Berkeley National Laboratory.
+Castro development is done collaboratively, including the CCSE and Stony Brook University.

- *core developers* are those who have made substantial contributions to the code.
-The process for becoming a core developer is described in the README.md in the  root directory.
+Castro *core developers* are those who have made substantial contributions to the code.
+The process for becoming a core developer is described in the README.md in the Castro root directory.
-Current  core developers are:
+Current Castro core developers are:

     Ann Almgren
     Maria G. Barrios Sazo